FeDuck113/data-optimizer/README.md

 ```
 ## Add-ons
 ### Equation generator
 Can write a linear regression equation.
-For this you need to have the coefficients and "PRED_DATA" to determine the number of parameters (x)
+For this you need to have the coefficients and "PRED_DATA" to determine the number of parameters (x).
+The coefficients equal to zero are not taken into account
 ```
 y = 0.729375+0.116875x1x2+0.068542x1x3-0.123542x1x4-0.027292x2x3+0.093958x2x4+0.035208x3x4+0.043125x1x2x3-0.021875x1x3x4-0.029375x2x3x4
 ```

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [GNU General Public License v3.0](LICENSE).